Streaming is the future

 One of the side benefits of Moore’s Law is that as technology becomes more powerful it also generally becomes cheaper.
 Cameras have followed a similar path.

-For the feature match table it’s vital to get a camera that can shoot in 1080p.
-If you plan on streaming Magic tournaments it’s important that viewers can make out the cards being played during the match and anything less than 1080p makes that pretty difficult.
+For the feature match table, it’s vital to get a camera that can shoot in 1080p.
+If you plan on streaming Magic: the Gathering tournaments it’s important that viewers can make out the cards being played during the match and anything less than 1080p makes that pretty difficult.
 Video and audio quality are crucial to giving your viewers a good experience and a HD camera is a big part of that.

 A great option, and one that Card Kingdom uses for their feature match camera is the Logitech HD Pro Webcam c920.
 It offers excellent quality video and the price is extremely reasonable for what you get.